-It is the opinion of Jersey (Channel Islands) tax counsel that the mortgages trustee will be resident in Jersey for taxation purposes and will be liable to income tax in Jersey at a rate of 20 per cent. in respect of the profits it makes from acting as trustee of the mortgages trust.
+It is the opinion of Mourant du Feu & Jeune, our Jersey (Channel Islands) tax counsel, that the mortgages trustee is resident in Jersey for taxation purposes and will be liable to income tax in Jersey at a rate of 20 per cent. in respect of the profits it makes from acting as trustee of the mortgages trust.
 The mortgages trustee will not be liable for any income tax in Jersey in respect of any income it receives in its capacity as mortgages trustee on behalf of the beneficiaries of the mortgages trust.
 See "Material Jersey (Channel Islands) tax considerations".